Condensing and Extracting Against Online Adversaries: Introduction

-However, for many natural family of sources, one can provably show that no extractor can exist.
-In such situations, one can still hope to show that high quality condensers exist.
-We note that condensers (and sources with high min-entropy rate) are very useful: the condensed distribution can be used to efficiently simulate randomized algorithms with small overhead, perform one-shot simulations for randomized protocols, cryptography and interactive proofs, and much more. \cite{DPW14key} showed these condensers are equivalent to `unpredictability extractors' that can simulate cryptographic protocols against biased distinguishers.
-For details on these applications and more, see \cite{aggarwal_how_2020, doron_almost_2023, CGR_seedless_condensers}.

-In this work, we focus on one natural family of sources where it is known that extraction is impossible (for many interesting parameter regimes).
-The family we consider are known as online non-oblivious symbol fixing sources (\oNOSFs).\footnote{These sources are in contrast to non-oblivious symbol fixing (NOSF) sources where bad blocks can be arbitrary functions of all the good blocks.
-NOSF sources were introduced in \cite{chor_bit_1985} with applications in leakage-resilient cryptography, and have been well-studied.} Formally: \begin{definition} A \oNOSF[g, \ell, n, k] $\X = (\X_1, \dots, \X_{\ell})$ is such that each block $\X_i$ is over $\zo^n$, $g$ of the blocks are are independent sources with min-entropy $k$ (``good blocks''), and each ``bad block'' is an arbitrary function of the blocks with an index smaller than it.
+In this work, we focus on one natural family of sources where it is known that extraction is impossible (for many interesting parameter regimes): online non-oblivious symbol fixing sources (\oNOSFs).\footnote{These sources are in contrast to non-oblivious symbol fixing (NOSF) sources where bad blocks can be arbitrary functions of all the good blocks.
+NOSF sources were introduced in \cite{chor_bit_1985} with applications in leakage-resilient cryptography, and have been well-studied.} Formally: \begin{definition} A \emph{\oNOSF[g, \ell, n, k]} $\X = (\X_1, \dots, \X_{\ell})$ is such that each block $\X_i$ is over $\zo^n$, $g$ of the blocks are independent sources with min-entropy $k$ (``good blocks''), and each ``bad block'' is an arbitrary function of the blocks with an index smaller than it.
 When $k = n$, we will call such sources \unioNOSFs[g, \ell, n]. \end{definition}

-These sources are inspired by real-time randomness generation settings such as in blockchains.
-There, each subsequent block is random or controlled by an adversary.
-Since these sources are generated in real time, a bad block can only be a function of the blocks that have appeared so far, and it is reasonable to assume that the good blocks contain entropy and are independent.
-Further, there are natural cryptographic settings, such as creating a Common Reference String, that are widely used in various cryptographic protocols where \oNOSF sources naturally arise (see \cite{aggarwal_how_2020} for a discussion).